-We reduce the amount of waste plastic enters into the oceans by recycling waste plastics and transforming them into durable plastic timbers used for building, construction as well as furniture making, we collect these waste plastic through our social program where poor slum folks are able to access health care on exchange with their waste plastics.
+We reduce the amount of waste plastic enters into the oceans by recycling waste plastics and transforming them into durable plastic timbers used for building, construction as well as furniture making, we collect these waste plastic through our social program where low income communities are able to access health care on exchange with their waste plastics.

 - Population Impacted 3,200,000

 Every year more than 9 million tons of plastic garbage ends up into our oceans causing ocean pollution and threat to marine life, and by the year 2050 there could be more plastics than fish In the ocean, Waste management is one of the environmental problems that most cities are struggling to manage.
 As the number of residents in most cities is increasing so is the production of solid waste.
 Very unfortunate, effective environmental and sustainable measures to manage the waste are lacking.
 Our country generates about 4,800 tones waste every day of which 38% is plastic waste, which ends up in landfills and oceans.
 While both the local administrators and environmental legal bodies understands the health risks involved, the lack of financial and technological capability has left the city residents grasping for help.

 Describe the technical solution you wanted the target audience to adopt

 We have developed a chemical free and energy conserving technology called “Waxy ӀӀ technology” to recycle and transform ocean plastic garbage into durable and long lasting plastic timbers, Plastic timbers are affordable alternative to wood timbers, hence reduces the need for building material manufactured from wood, helping to preserve forests, cut down on deforestation, reduce the plastics ending to the oceans and further mitigation of climate change.

 Durable, long lasting, recyclable and affordable plastic timbers manufactured using recycled plastic waste are ideal product for building, construction and furniture making and are normally made in 10ft on average and shaped either round or square.